zaritskylab/Interpretability/Supervised_Confidence/README.md

 Then open the [supervised confidence inference notebook](notebooks/inference.ipynb) and run all cells from a clean kernel.

-The notebook applies the pretrained supervised confidence model to the Nuclear-envelope example data and produces predicted errors and corresponding confidence scores.
+The notebook applies the pretrained supervised confidence model to the Nuclear-envelope example data and produces a confidence map over a Field of view image.
 It does not retrain the model or overwrite the pretrained checkpoints.

 ## Training and Evaluation